momentohq/public-dev-docs/docs/leaderboard/index.md

 <details>
   <summary>Do Momento Leaderboards items expire?</summary>
-  No, Momento Leaderboards items have no TTL.
+  Momento Leaderboards items have a 7-day TTL by default.
+If the default TTL for leaderboard items doesn’t work for you, reach out to support@momentohq.com to discuss removing limits.
 </details>